-According to my G Adventure’s guide the British adopted the name Maymyo – it means “May’s Town” in Burmese and was tribute to the colonel of a regiment stationed at the army post during the 1880s – with the military government changing to title to Pyin Oo Lwin when in power.
+According to my G Adventure’s guide the British adopted the name Maymyo – it means “May’s Town” in Burmese and was a tribute to the colonel of a regiment stationed at the army post during the 1880s – with the military government changing to title to Pyin Oo Lwin when in power.

 It feels like time has stopped in Maymyo, with a lack of development meaning vintage buildings still stand on every street, and whimsical accents on every facade make a feast for those that love this style of architecture.

 Round art-deco corners, balconies with intricate wrought-iron balustrades, panel windows with faded shutters, spiral staircases, French doors, facades painted pastel shades long past time for a refreshing coat.

 We started in the centre of town and explored the market which dates back to the days when the enclave was a major trading post and is now the destination farmers working on the vegetable gardens and fruit orchards that surround the settlement bring the harvest to trade.